-- Water Repellent Concrete Sealer: Water repellent sealers work entirely below the surface, but they deposit a material in the pores that reduce the movement of water and moisture through the concrete.
+- Water Repellent Concrete Sealer: Water repellent sealers work entirely below the surface, but they deposit a material in the pores that reduces the movement of water and moisture through the concrete.
 For this reason, you have to be careful when it comes to putting another sealer over a water repellent sealer.
 If it has been a few years, and water no longer beads, you may be ok to reseal with a sealer of your choice, but the concrete technician will likely have you run a few tests on your concrete just to make sure.
 If it has been less than 3 years, or water still beads, you need to proceed with caution.
-You can't reseal with a water based sealer or coating because the water repellent will repel the sealer.
-You can reseal with most solvent based sealers, but depending on how agressive the water repellency is, this can be risky.
-While oil can move through water, the pores are still taken up with a hydrophobic material so the concrete won't be as porous as unsealed concrete.
+You can’t reseal with a water based sealer or coating because the water repellent will repel the sealer.
+You can reseal with most solvent based sealers, but depending on how aggressive the water repellency is, this can be risky.
+While oil can move through water, the pores are still taken up with a hydrophobic material so the concrete won’t be as porous as unsealed concrete.
 You could end up with dark spots, or coating failure.
 If you applied a water repellent sealer in the past and are looking to reseal, it is best to talk to a technician and try a few samples first.

 - Acrylic Sealer: A general rule of thumb is if you have a water based acrylic sealer down you want to reseal with a water based acrylic sealer, and if you have a solvent based acrylic sealer down you want to reseal with a solvent based acrylic sealer.
 If you apply a solvent based acrylic over a water based, or a water based over a solvent based, you will have adhesion issues and coating failure.
-If you have a water based down and want to switch to a solvent based, or if you have a solvent based down and want to switch to a water based, this can be done but you will first need to completely remove the old coating from the surface and within the pores which typically requires chemical strippers and pressure washing.
-If you have any questions, it is always a great idea to talk to a technician first so they can guide you through surface preparation and answer any compatability questions you may have.
+If you have a water based down and want to switch to a solvent based, or if you have a solvent based down and want to switch to a water based, this can be done but you will first need to completely remove the old coating from the surface and within the pores which typically requires chemical strippers like the Armor CR100 and pressure washing.
+If you have any questions, it is always a great idea to talk to a technician first so they can guide you through surface preparation and answer any compatibility questions you may have.

 - Concrete Coating (Epoxy, Urethane, etc.): If you have a coating down, it is best to talk to a technician.
-There are many types of decorative coatings on the market, each with their own list of compatable topcoats.
+There are many types of decorative coatings on the market, each with their own list of compatible topcoats.

 If your concrete is currently unsealed, you are free to use the sealer of your choice.
 Each type of sealer comes with its own list of benefits and characteristics.
 When choosing a concrete sealer you want to take into consider 1) what you want your concrete to look like once sealed, and 2) how long you want the concrete sealer to last and what you want it to offer in terms of performance.
 Below is a list of the most popular types of concrete sealers and what they offer in terms of life and performance.